-100% Examination.
 There will be three written exam papers which will cover the content studied.

 Yes, if you excelled at and enjoyed GCSE Statistics or GCSE Mathematics, especially the statistical elements and relish the challenge of unfamiliar problems.
-You must be passionate about mathematics and be resilient when faced with a challenge.
+You must be passionate about Mathematics and be resilient when faced with a challenge.

-A minimum of a Grade 6 in GCSE Mathematics.
+A minimum of a grade 6 in GCSE Mathematics.

-BTEC APPLIED LAW COURSEWORK/EXAM SPLIT: 58% externally assessed set task in controlled conditions, 42% internally assessed coursework
+BTEC APPLIED LAW COURSEWORK/EXAM SPLIT: External assessment (58%) Internal assessment (42%)